Interview with Karina Inkster: Vegan Personal Trainer

 Created Thursday, 25 April 2013

-Karina Inkster is the owner and head fitness nut at KI Health & Fitness, based in Vancouver, BC.
-With a Masters degree in Gerontology, she specializes in working with adults aged 50+; and as a 9-year vegan and 14-year vegetarian, she also focuses on vegan and vegetarian clients.
+Karina Inkster is the owner and head fitness nut at Karina Inkster Healthy Living Academy, based in Vancouver, BC.
+With a Masters degree in Gerontology, she specializes in working with adults over 50, she also focuses on vegan and vegetarian clients.
 Karina has been weight training, swimming, running, cycling, and power yoga-ing her way to fitness since 2003.
 In 2011, she became a certified personal trainer to share her love for active living with others.

 How and why did you decide to become a vegan?